robertcash/RCEasySpotifyRipper/README.md

   python RCEasySpotifyRipperSetup.py install

 4. As indicated in the last few lines printed in the setup program.
 You must go to https://devaccount.spotify.com/my-account/keys/ to get an application key.
 You must have a Spotify Premium account to do so.
-After you make an application and download the Binary key, put the file spotify_appkey.key into the folder with the rest of the files of RCEasySpotifyRipper.
+After you make an application and download the Binary key, put the file "spotify_appkey.key" into the folder with the rest of the files of RCEasySpotifyRipper.

 5. Edit spotify_list.txt by adding a url to each line to download any number of desired tracks: